rawkintrevo/mahout/website/docs/tutorials/misc/contributing-algos/index.md

 ![i have lots of issues](github-branch.png)

-Towards the top, off to the right, you'll see a link to "Create PR", click on this- and follow the prompts!
+Towards the top, off to the right, you'll see a link to "Pull Request", click on this- and follow the prompts!

 ![create PR](create-pr.png)